The Kunze Kode

 Looking at the articles I published here over the last two and a half years, the cornerstones of the Kunze Kode become visible:

 Ambient and experimental electronic music has been my #1 listening genre for the past decade.
-That includes subsets such as vaporwave, IDM, clicks’n’cuts, Balearic beat, ambient techno or dub techno, as well as more academic stuff, which would fall under electroacoustic composition, musique concrète or sound art.
-I draw the line at dull wellness soundscapes and AI-generated fluff.
+That includes subsets such as vaporwave, IDM, clicks’n’cuts, Balearic beat, ambient techno or dub techno, as well as more academic stuff, which I guess would fall under electroacoustic composition, musique concrète or sound art.

 I’ve deeply loved jazz since my youth.
-Fittingly, these days I have a day job as a commissioning editor for the site Everything Jazz, so most of my genre-specific writing ends up over there.
-I do write about the weirder ends here though – esoteric free jazz, deep ECM catalogue, loft jazz reissues, stuff like that.
+I do sometimes write about the weirder ends of jazz history here – esoteric free jazz, deep ECM catalogue, loft jazz reissues, ambient jazz, stuff like that.
 That being said, I’m not too interested in what I call ‘trad jazz’ (not the old records, but contemporary music that skews ‘trad’).

-There’s also a bit of rock in my listening diet; again, not so much the traditional kind, but noise, improv and post-rock – bands who seem to reference my all-time favorites such as Sonic Youth or Tortoise.
+There’s also a bit of rock in my listening diet; again, not so much the traditional kind, but noise, improv and post-rock.
 I’m also interested in weird krautrock, industrial, goth and art rock from the 1970s and 1980s.
 I don’t particularly care for all those ‘iconic’ white male singer-songwriters from that era though.

-Regarding vocal music, there’s a contemporary lane of music I love that we might just call art pop.
-I’m referring to artists like Mabe Fratti, ML Buch or Marina Herlop, who craft sophisticated avant-pop songs with influences from jazz, folk, classical and experimental music, and whose music I view in the lineage of all-time faves like Kate Bush, Björk or Laurie Anderson.
+Regarding vocal music, there’s a contemporary lane of music I love that we might just call art pop – artists who craft sophisticated avant-pop songs with influences from jazz, folk, classical and experimental music, and whose music I view in the lineage of all-time faves like Kate Bush, Björk or Laurie Anderson.

 And then, there’s hip-hop.
 I’ve identified strongly with that culture for the longest time.
 I’ve almost exclusively reported on hip-hop for the first decade of my career.
 Yes, I was that Jansport backpack-wearing middle-class kid raving about the latest white label import 12-inches and illbient compilations.
 I’ve also stopped caring about mainstream rap long ago, but I’ll still passionately discuss the newest Backwoodz releases with fellow enthusiasts.

-Hip-hop has taught me to always keep digging and stay naturally curious about all kinds of different music.
+Hip-hop taught me to keep digging and stay curious about all kinds of different music from around the world.
 Dissecting Madlib’s mixtapes or J Dilla’s productions, I discovered older obscure and rare records from West Africa and Brazil, from Southeast Asia and Scandinavia; from dark industrial to proto-punk, from deep dub to blissed-out boogie…

 As you can see, the Kunze Kode is quite complex – to get a feeling for it, you will have to follow my writings here for a while.
 What I’ve noticed is that I gravitate to certain styles and moods with the seasons, but not in the way you’d normally think.
 I love listening to sun-drenched Balearic house in fall and to dark ambient at the height of summer.